Enjoy the company of a small group as you avoid the motorways and travel the back roads.

 After breakfast, we’ll make tracks to the fascinating Battle of the Boyne Visitor Centre.
 Then, a visit to the Titanic Museum to discover the personal stories surrounding the infamous ship’s fateful journey.
 After a history-filled day (a taste of what’s to come), the evening will be yours to explore Belfast at your leisure.

 You don’t have to delve deep into Northern Ireland’s past to see its influences on contemporary culture – and this morning’s Black Cab tour of Belfast’s street art and political murals will serve as proof.
-After an included lunch, it’s time to explore Ireland’s natural geological wonder – the Giant’s Causeway, before arriving in Londonderry for the night.
+After lunch, it’s time to explore Ireland’s natural geological wonder – the Giant’s Causeway.
+Next, you’ll settle into your hotel on the North Irish Coast and tuck into a delicious included dinner.

 After a morning spent exploring Londonderry’s old city walls with a local guide, we’ll board the mini-coach and head to the North Irish Coast for the day.
 At the Isle of Doagh, we’ll pay a visit to the Famine Village and Visitor Centre to gain an insight into Irish life during the time of the Great Famine.
-We’ll round off the day with some free time to relax back in Londonderry.
+We’ll round off the day with some free time to relax back at the hotel.

 More fascinating history is on the cards today!
 Kick things off with a visit to the Ulster American Folk Park, where we’ll learn why two million Irish people sailed away to start a life in the New World.
 A visit to the Belleek Pottery Centre (the home of Ireland’s oldest working fine china pottery) is on this afternoon’s agenda, before moving on to Roscommon, where we’ll regroup for an included dinner.